epam/edp-install/documentation/kubernetes_install_keycloak.md

         path: /
 ```

-* Wait for keycloak URL to be accessible
+* Wait for the Keycloak URL to become accessible.